gummikana/NoMoreMoney/rules.md

 Introduction
 ============

-The year is 1929 and it's been a decade of boundless economic growth.
+The year is 1929.
+It has been a decade of boundless economic growth for America.
 Trading on the stock market is at an all time high thanks to generous loans from the big banks.
-Choose your investments right to make the biggest profits, but don't cash out too late or you'll be left with nothing but the crumbs of the economy.
+Choose your investments wisely to make the biggest profits, but don't cash out too late or you'll be left with nothing but the crumbs of the economy.

 Objective